neelbandiwadekar08-hub/XML-Tag-Prompting-Technique/README.md

 | `<constraints>` | Rules, limits, and what to avoid | Answers that look right but are not usable |
 | `<output_format>` | What the response should look like | Different structure every single time |

-> The label names are not fixed. `<background>` works as well as `<context>`. `<rules>` works as well as `<constraints>`.
+> The tag names are not fixed. `<background>` works as well as `<context>`. `<rules>` works as well as `<constraints>`.
 Pick names that fit your domain and stay consistent.

 ---

 ## Real-World Examples

 Three domains.
-Same five-label structure throughout.
+Same five-tag structure throughout.
 Copy any of these into Claude and replace the context with your own situation.

 ---